FoxIO-LLC/ja4tscan/README.md

 This tool can be used the same way as Zmap with a few caveats.

 Example:
-`sudo zmap -N 1000 -B 10M -p 443 -o output.csv --output-fields=saddr,ja4ts,dport --probe-module=ja4ts --dedup-method none`
+`sudo python3 ja4tscan 204.79.197.212/28`

+By default, ja4tscan sets the following attributes while calling zmap
-The `--probe-module` flag specifies the probe module to use.
-In this case, `ja4ts` is used.
-The `--output-fields` flag specifies the fields to include in the output.
-The `ja4ts` field is included in the output.
+    + `--probe-module` flag specifies the probe module to use as ja4ts. i
+    + `--output-fields` flag specifies the fields to include 'timestamp,saddr,ja4ts' in the output.
+    + `--retransmit` flag is set to no by default, specifying --dedup-method none to be used by zmap.

-Additionally, the `--dedup-method` flag is set to `none` to ensure that retransmission packets are captured.
+    the `--dedup-method` flag is set to `none` to ensure that retransmission packets are captured.
 When dedup-method is specified to be 'none', we use iptables to drop RST packets coming from servers.
 This way, we can send SYN retransmits.

-Without the `dedup-method` flag, the probe will not generate any SYN retransmits.
+    Without the `retransmit flag`, `dedup-method` is set to full.
+This means the probe will not generate any SYN retransmits.
 You will only still be able to record JA4TScan fingerprints for SYN packets but without retrasmissions.

 ### Instructions to build and run.
 ```
 sudo ./build.sh

+# Run with the default mode, i.e., retransmit yes.
-sudo python3 ja4tscan.py -p 80 -r 10 204.79.197.212/28 -o output.csv -s 172.23.191.200 --output-fields=timestamp,ja4ts,daddr --probe-module=ja4ts --dedup-method none
+sudo python3 ja4tscan.py 204.79.197.212/28

+# Run without retransmits
-sudo python3 ja4tscan.py -p 80 -r 10 204.79.197.212/28 -o output.csv -s 172.23.191.200 --output-fields=timestamp,ja4ts,daddr --probe-module=ja4ts
+sudo python3 ja4tscan.py 204.79.197.212/28 --retransmit no
 ```

 ZMap: The Internet Scanner